MileHacker Logo

 Flight Availability & Airport Facilities

 Flight frequency and availability to Skiathos are highest from June to September.
-During these peak months, specifically July and August, flight prices are significantly higher due to demand.
+During these peak months, specifically July and August, how much flights cost is significantly higher due to demand.
 Prices generally decrease in the shoulder seasons (May, early June, September, October).
 Skiathos Airport is a small regional airport, offering basic facilities.
-You find a few cafes for refreshments, a duty-free shop for last-minute purchases, car rental desks, and a taxi stand directly outside the terminal.
+You come across a few cafes for refreshments, a duty-free shop for last-minute purchases, car rental desks, and a taxi stand directly outside the terminal.
 Do not expect extensive services or prolonged waiting areas.

 Transfers to Skiathos Port